Everything you need to know about how to use cress, including the different varieties, how to store it, nutrition information, and more!

 - Korean Watercress: More crunchy and bitter.

-Like most leafy greens, watercress is highly perishable so you should only store it for a couple of days.
+Like most leafy greens, cress is highly perishable so you should only store it for a couple of days.
 If you bought it in a bunch, either:

 - Wrap the stems in a damp cloth and cover the leafy end with a plastic bag, or…